fpivetti/Spring-Data-Redis-Cache/README.md

 - [License](#license)
 - [Acknowledgments](#acknowledgments)

+## Introduction to the Cache Abstraction

+At its essence, the cache abstraction applies caching to Java methods, effectively reducing the number of executions based on the cached information.
+That is, each time a designated method is invoked, the abstraction applies a caching behavior that checks whether the method has been previously invoked for the given arguments.
+If it has been invoked, the cached result is retrieved and returned without having to execute the method again.
+However, If the method hasn't been invoked previously, then it is invoked, and the result is cached and returned to the user so that, the next time the method is invoked, the cached result is returned.
+This way, expensive methods (whether CPU- or IO-bound) can be invoked only once for a given set of parameters and the result reused without having to actually invoke the method again.
+The caching logic is applied transparently without any interference to the invoker.

+One important aspect to consider is that this approach works only for methods that are guaranteed to return the same output (result) for a given input (or arguments) no matter how many times they are invoked.

+The caching abstraction provides other cache-related operations, such as the ability to update the content of the cache or to remove one or all entries.
+These are useful if the cache deals with data that can change during the course of the application.

+As with other services in the Spring Framework, the caching service is an abstraction (not a cache implementation) and requires the use of actual storage to store the cache data - that is, the abstraction frees you from having to write the caching logic but does not provide the actual data store.
+This abstraction is materialized by the **`org.springframework.cache.Cache`** and **`org.springframework.cache.CacheManager`** interfaces.

+To use the cache abstraction, you need to take care of two aspects:
+ * Caching declaration: Identify the methods that need to be cached and their policies.
+ * Cache configuration: The backing cache where the data is stored and from which it is read.

 ## About the project

 This project is developed using a small set of cooperating microservices, composed of three core services: product, review,